When Is The Best Time To Ski In Utah?

-Ask locals or the “lifties” where the best runs and powder stashes are each day (Utahns are famous for their hospitality and are happy to share snow tips because, frankly, we get months and months of this stuff and are happy to spread the stoke).
+Ask locals or the “lifties” at the resorts where the best runs and powder stashes are each day (Utahns are famous for their hospitality and are happy to share snow tips because, frankly, we get months and months of this stuff and are happy to spread the stoke).
 With the adrenaline rush of snorkeling through The Pow or cruising down your first groomer, you’ll feel excited and exhausted at the same time.
 To bring you back down and give you an opportunity to brag (because, like a fishing trip, it is perfectly acceptable to embellish a bit), enjoy a five-star aprés ski at St. Regis with hot cocoa made from melted European chocolate or its signature 7452’ Mary (the number represents the elevation and how many levels this cocktail stands above the traditional bloody fare).

 Then, if it is early February, join thousands of fans below to watch Olympic hopefuls fly, twist and descend at Deer Valley Resort or over the Wasatch at Solitude Mountain for the FIS World Cup Championship.
 This amped-up event is like a Springsteen concert for thrill seekers and, after skiing those runs earlier that day, you’ll feel like one of them.

 March — Spring fever hits Utah resorts in a variety of ways.
 One annual tradition is the 16-day Spring Gruv at Park City or Beaver Bash at Beaver Mountain (think: pond skimming … on skis; you really have to see it to believe it).
 However, if you just want to wring out every last bit of winter, take your skiing and snowboarding skills to the next level (especially, if that’s from blue to black runs) and end with a bang, then spend the day skiing in the tracks of Olympians.
 Utah has a lot of them!
 It also produces an inordinate amount of artisan chocolate (although locals joke that what the state lacks in alcohol it makes up for in chocolate, there’s plenty of the former here, too).